Creating a Conda environment

 1) The package you want to use can be found on either anaconda.org or PyPI.

-2) Your are able to provide a conda environment YAML-file (eg. by calling conda export > env.yml
+2) Your are able to provide a conda environment YAML-file (eg. by calling conda export > environment.yml

 from within your environment) .